-When you take one of our technical pathways that has four classes, you could knock out a whole semester of classes at TSTC, depending on your program choice.
-You've scored by saving time and money!
+When you take one of our technical pathways that has four courses, you could knock out a whole semester of classes at TSTC, depending on your program choice.

 All high school students (public, private, home school) are eligible to participate as long as we have a current agreement with their high school.
-Check with your counselor to learn about schools partnership with TSTC.
+Check with your high school counselor to learn if your school has a partnership with TSTC.